AztecProtocol/interview-tests/blocky/README.md

 `yarn test` or `yarn test --watch` to run the unit tests on the terminal.

+## Time

+It's expected you take no more than half a day.
+If you complete the algorithm sooner, feel free to be creative to improve the game further.

-## Step 1
+## Task

-Implement `clicked` to remove all blocks of the same colour that are connected to the target element, then allow the blocks above the removed to "fall down" (similar to Tetris but you should click a block to have connected blocks removed).
+Implement `clicked` to remove all blocks of the same colour that are connected to the target element, then allow the blocks above the removed to "fall down".

 E.g. given: